AIRobolab-unilu/qt-pepper-object-recognition/README.md

 # qt-pepper-emotion-classification

+This repository aims to perform emotion classification and object recognition with the QT robot and Pepper in order to have a better understanding of the human-robot interacton context.

+## The face_classification package

-This repository includes the two packages used to perform face emotion recognition with the QT robot and Pepper.
+This package is used to perform face emotion recognition with the QT robot and Pepper.

-## Getting Started
+### Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites